Huch64/CA6001_Student-Depression/README.md

 ## 📌 Project Overview
 This project addresses the challenge of early depression screening in student populations.
 Traditional methods rely on subjective questionnaires (e.g., PHQ-9) or sensitive personal data.

-**My Solution:** I developed a lightweight, privacy-preserving Deep Learning model that detects depression risk using **only 10 objective behavioral markers** (e.g., Sleep, Diet, Study Hours), achieving performance comparable to a model using 46 comprehensive features.
+**Solution:** I developed a lightweight, privacy-preserving Deep Learning model that detects depression risk using **only 10 objective behavioral markers** (e.g., Sleep, Diet, Study Hours), achieving performance comparable to a model using 46 comprehensive features.

 This was achieved via **Knowledge Distillation (KD)**, compressing a complex "Teacher" model into a compact "Student" model suitable for non-intrusive edge deployment.